 Another component of the meeting involves evaluation of performance from the previous year.
 During the appraisal meeting, the employer discusses several aspects impacting performance that may determine compensation increases and other awards.

 This system only works when clearly defined, measurable goals are set and revisited several times over an outlined time frame.
 Most time frames include a 12-month evaluation period with meetings held each quarter to ensure all parties involved have full awareness of performance.

 Does the Performance Appraisal Process Work?

-While in theory the brief description provided above works, the evolution of performance appraisal systems have come full circle due to many concerns brought forward by team members who feel previous reviews were highly subjective and inconsistent.
+While the brief description provided above works in theory, the evolution of performance appraisal systems has come full circle due to many concerns brought forward by team members who feel previous reviews were highly subjective and inconsistent.

 So How Am I Doing Coach?

-To maintain the integrity of the review process, leaders must incorporate specific behaviors observed and share the complete performance appraisal method with team members.
+To maintain the integrity of the review process, leaders must incorporate specific behaviors that they have observed and share the complete performance appraisal method with team members.

 Don’t Even Think About Winging It